steffahn/rust-feature-ideas/brainstorming.md

 *	Anonymous `trait`-associated-types by allowing `impl` return values.
 Allow referencing a functions return type via `...::return`, i.e. `path::to::function::<'a,'b,A,B,C>::return` or `function::return`.
 Consequently allow `Trait<method::return = A>`.

+*	`sealed trait` for traits that only allow `impls` inside the current crate.
+Also `sealed impl` for impls with `default fn`s inside where you don’t want any non-crate-local specializations.
+Finally `sealed partial impl` might behave similarly; in this case `sealed trait` is just syntax for an empty `sealed partial impl`.
+This also allows for negative implementations like for example `sealed partial impl<'a> DerefMut for &'a {}` prevents anyone from implementing `DerefMut` on immutable references (see: problems with unsoundness of `Pin`).